- What Areas of Tennessee Do You Serve?

 - Do You Represent Employers and Companies Too?

-- Do You Charge a Fee For a Legal Consultation?
+- Do You Charge a Fee for an Attorney Consultation?

 - Do You Accept Walk-Ins?

-- How Much Do You Charge to Represent a Client?
+- How Much Do You Charge for Legal Fees?

 - How Long Do Employment Cases Take to be Resolved?